Kowal Sentry Integration for Magento 2

 - User Feedback,

-- release tracking and source map readiness.
+- release tracking and preparation for source maps.

 Requirements